ess-dmsc/pv-simulator/README.md

 This project is designed to simulate and monitor Process Variables (PVs) within an EPICS environment using Python and the P4P library.
 It provides a framework for configuring and simulating PVs.
 The system is configurable through JSON files, allowing for customization of device behaviors and some PVA server settings.

+### Concept

+The idea of the program is to read the NeXus JSON and from that be able to extract all f144 modules (potentially other modules) and create PVs for them.
+The PVs will then be added to the `INSTRUMENT_targets.json` file if they are missing and in that file you can configure the target value, noise and update period for each PV.
+The program will then simulate the PVs based on the configuration in the `INSTRUMENT_targets.json` file.

+This should make it easy to simulate PVs for testing and development purposes.

 ## WARNING

 ### Do not use this if the real PVs are in use.
 It might cause confusion and/or damage to the system!